Shaved Teeth for Veneers: Do They Need to Be Filed Down?

 Caring for Your Veneers

 Though veneers are stain-resistant, maintaining a rigorous oral health routine is paramount.
-Regular brushing, flossing, and dental check-ups ensure the longevity of both the veneers and the underlying natural teeth.
-Avoiding excessive pressure (like biting nails) and refraining from using teeth as tools can also prevent unintentional veneer damage.
+Regular brushing, flossing, and dental check-ups ensure the longevity of the veneers and the underlying natural teeth.

 Advanced Veneer Technologies: A World Beyond Traditional Approaches